ALL DAY BREAKFAST / BRUNCH

 Phi Banh Mi

-Address: At the bottom of Tran Cao Van, near the junction with Tran Hung Dao; Opening hours: 6am to 10am
+Add: At the bottom of Tran Cao Van, near the junction with Tran Hung Dao

 Pho is the dish that is most strongly associated with Vietnam internationally, and it’s imperative that you try the local variants when in Hoi An.
 There are hundreds of different pho stalls, and whilst we can’t claim to have tried them all, we’ve given it a jolly good go.
 Pho comes with either beef (bo) or chicken (ga) and usually has bean sprouts, roasted peanuts, spring onions and vegetables, served in a clear broth made from bones (pho chay is the vegetarian equivalent) but each restaurant will work to their own recipe.
 For an authentic local breakfast experience visit the Hoi An Central Market.
 Alternatively, try Pho 323 at 323 Cua Dai Street or Pho Lien at 25 Le Loi Street which claims to have been serving Pho for 70 years.